magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 could do this in one go, or slowly adjust it.
 The easiest and neatest way is to just update the blueprint as you go and `PUT` it to the deployment.

 Vamp has a convenient option for this: you can export any deployment as a blueprint!
 It will be in JSON format but is functionally 100% equivalent to the YAML version.
-By appending `?as_blueprint=true` to any deployment URI Vamp strips all runtime info like servers and start time and output a perfectly valid blueprint of that specific deployment.
+By appending `?as_blueprint=true` to any deployment URI, Vamp strips all runtime info and output a perfectly valid blueprint of that specific deployment.
 You can then use that to update any values as you see fit and re-`PUT` it again for changes to take effect.

 ![](/img/screencap_asblueprint.gif)

 {{% alert info %}}
-**Tip**: By appending `?as_blueprint=true` to any deployment URI Vamp spits out a perfectly valid blueprint of that specific deployment.
+**Tip**: By appending `?as_blueprint=true` to any deployment URI, Vamp spits out a perfectly valid blueprint of that specific deployment.
 This way you can clone whole deployments in seconds.
 Pretty awesome.
 {{% /alert %}}